 New York hotels are not cheap.
 Most run $150 or higher per night if you want something decent.
 A good cheap option is to stay in a hostel.
-For a single room with tv, wifi, and private bathroom, I spent $90 per night.
-Considering the closest hotel to that price was a one star Econolodge, staying in a hostel is a good alternative.
-Moreover, you can find free accommodation via couchsurfing or craigslist, or try your luck with last minute hotels on Priceline.
+For a single room with TV, Wi-Fi, and private bathroom, I spent $90 per night.
+Considering the closest hotel to that price was a one-star Econolodge, staying in a hostel is a good alternative.
+You can find free accommodation via Couchsurfing or try your luck with last-minute hotels on Priceline.

 Walk the Brooklyn Bridge

 Walk across the Brooklyn Bridge to experience an interesting view of the New York skyline and harbor.
 It’s a long walk, but good food and drinks (like the brewery) await you on the other side.